Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories: Effective replica action and determinant expansion

-where $\beta$ and $\zeta$ are gauge-fixing mass parameters and $U(x)\in \mathrm{SU}(N)$ labels Gribov copies on the same gauge orbit.
-After applying the replica trick and integrating over the replica superfields $\{V_k\}$, the contribution depends only on the background field:
+where $U(x)\in SU(N)$ labels copies along the gauge orbit and $\beta,\zeta$ are ST gauge-fixing parameters.
+After the replica trick and the integration over the replica superfields, the replica sector gives an effective contribution depending on the gauge background.
+In the BRST-invariant formulation, this dependence is expressed in terms of the transverse gauge-invariant field $A_\mu^h$,